-With the effects of the Covid-19 pandemic, 2020 is a year many people may want to forget.
-And the forthcoming Christmas, New Year and holiday period - when New Zealanders escape to their baches, boats and favourite holiday spots - will be celebrated with even more enthusiasm than ever.
+This forthcoming Christmas, New Year and holiday period - when New Zealanders escape to their baches, boats and favourite holiday spots - is the perfect time to pop open a bottle of the sparkly stuff.

 Bubbly, bubbles, sparkling wine – whatever you want to call it – is the tipple of choice for any such occasion and sales typically soar at this time of year.
 But no longer is this ‘party-in -a bottle’ drink reserved for just special occasions.
 The uplifting nature and food matching qualities make it an increasingly popular choice in bars, restaurants and home entertaining – at any time, for any reason.